coderefinery/cmake/_episodes/06-language-constructs.md

 -- Build files have been written to: /Users/bjornlin/tmp/cmake/build

 ```
 Let us take the other branch by setting the variable ${CURRENT_WEATHER}.
-Here from the commmand line:
+Here from the command line:
 ```shell
 $ cmake -DCURRENT_WEATHER="sunny day" ..
 Today is a sunny day.
 Let us go for a walk.